ehu7559/cryptoPalsWriteups/README.md

 - https://cryptopals.com/sets/[A]/challenges/[B]
 ```

+## Note on simulated "servers"

+As networking is not the focus of these challenges, most of the communications
+protocols in the challenges has been removed.

+Where applicable, "oracle"-type servers have been replaced by lambda functions.

+Peer-to-peer communications (like Diffie Hellman) have been simulated step by
+step rather than utilizing network transmissions.

+These modifications to the challenge do not fundamentally alter the underlying
+cryptological concepts covered in the challenges.

 ## Modules of Interest (the challenges most imported from):

 The following challenges are primarily concerned with implementation of